aureus123/catalogs/README.md

 ### Algorithm:

-📄 There are two catalogs, the source (e.g. CD) and the target (e.g PPM).
+📄 The approach considers two catalogs, the source (e.g. CD) and the target (e.g PPM).
-In first place, all stars from PPM having a cross-identification between both catalogs are considered.
-Then, coordinates from PPM are precessed to the epoch of the CD catalog (from J2000 to B1875) and corrected by proper motion.
-The resulting coordinates are compared against CD ones.
+In first place, all stars from the target catalog having a cross-identification between both catalogs are considered.
+Then, coordinates are precessed to the epoch of the source catalog (e.g from J2000 to B1875) and corrected by proper motion.
+The resulting coordinates are compared to those from the source catalog.
-If the angular distance exceeds a given threshold, a warning is generated, with the data of that star in the CD catalog in the format used in its printed form.
+If the angular distance exceeds a given threshold, a warning is generated, with the data of that star in the source catalog in the format used in its printed form.
 Also, the page of the printed catalog is estimated.
-One can compare these data against the real printed catalog, in order to find typo errors during the confection of the digital version of CD.
+One can compare these data against the real printed catalog, in order to find typo errors during the confection of the digital version of BD or CD.

 ### Limitations of the approach: